-Planning for further delivery of water for the environment throughout 2025-26 is continuing.
+Planning for further delivery of water for the environment throughout 2025-26 is continuing and further delivery is expected during October and into November.

 Murray Mouth

 Dredging is continuing around the Murray Mouth and Goolwa Channel.

 Barrage releases, combined with dredging throughout most of the year, help to maintain flow connectivity of the River Murray Channel to the Murray Mouth and assist in exporting salt from the river system.